victor-hugo-dc/stem-for-the-streets/index.md

       of the lesson plan.
 In doing so, students are able to grasp a deeper understanding of STEM concepts and gain a more enriching experience.
   - title: Engaging Lessons
-    content: Our sessions are led by secondary school students who know the material and have experience with teaching students.
-We make sure to provide a blend of lecturing, discussion, and hands-on experiments to ensure our students are learning effectively.
+    content: We make sure to provide a blend of lecturing, discussion, and hands-on experiments to ensure our students are learning effectively.
   - title: Hands-on Experiments
     content: Having the students work on something hands-on makes sure they're engaged and are gaining a more in-depth understanding of the material.